 - You may want to know if there is an opportunity to sell another feature/product (cross-sell) based on the usage.

 - Track license utilization ratio and product utilization.
-For instance, ABC customers have no.of emails (quota) per month, when utilisation is > 75%, create CTA and reach out to customers to upgrade the package.
+For instance, ABC customers have no.of emails (quota) per month, when utilization is > 75%, create CTA and reach out to customers to upgrade the package.

 - You may want to benchmark a customer’s usage of a product/feature to the usage of similar customers.